- Red Hat Enterprise Linux 7

 Sync all the packages from a specified repository to a specified directory

 In the targeted directory, there will be a new directory named after the Repository ID.
-Inside there is all the packages.
+All the downloaded packages will be inside this directory.

 # cd /var/www/html/<repo-id> # createrepo -v /var/www/html/<repo-id>

-Create a local repository that allows clients to install groups and use the security plugin
+Create a local repository that allows clients to use groups

 How to download all the metadata for the repository that is being synced which will allow the use of various plugins such as 'yum groupinstall'